What’s left on Seahawks’ free agent to-do list? Resolving Clowney’s situation and adding running backs and quarterbacks

 4, Adding a backup quarterback.

-Seattle remains with just one QB under contract for 2020 — some guy named Russell Wilson.
+Seattle remains with just one quarterback under contract for 2020 — some guy named Russell Wilson.

 It’s known Seattle also pursued XFL star P.J.
 Walker before Walker decided to sign with Carolina.

-Last year’s backup, Geno Smith, remains unsigned and maybe the plan is to just bring him back.
+The backup last year, Geno Smith, remains unsigned and maybe the plan is to just bring him back.

-Whatever the case, Seattle will for sure have at least three QBs on the roster by the time the team takes the field again (whenever that may be).
+Whatever the case, Seattle will for sure have at least three quarterbacks on the roster by the time the team takes the field again (whenever that may be).

 A logical way to do that is signing a veteran backup — maybe Smith — and adding someone out of the draft class, most logically an undrafted free agent unless the Seahawks wanted to take a late-round flyer on someone as they did two years ago in the seventh round with Alex McGough.

-There are plenty of veteran options, or at least quarterbacks who have been on rosters, who are available — a guy like Kyle Sloter might be intriguing since he would be cheap and wouldn’t count against the formula for compensatory draft picks, and others who are available include the likes of Trevor Siemian, Blaine Gabbert and, well, Blake Bortles.
+There are plenty of veteran options, or at least quarterbacks who have been on rosters, who are available — a guy like Kyle Sloter might be intriguing because he would be cheap and wouldn’t count against the formula for compensatory draft choices, and others who are available include Trevor Siemian, Blaine Gabbert and, well, Blake Bortles.

 But given the unique and challenging nature of this offseason, having someone like Smith who already knows the offense back in the QB room also makes a lot of sense.